gonzalesMK/dotenv/README.md

 It all started with this video: [0 to LSP : Neovim RC From Scratch](https://www.youtube.com/watch?v=w7i4amO_zaE&t=1175s)

-This is my personal LUA based configuration for Neovim that I use on a daily basis as Python, Rust and other language - (not Java, for that I use Intellig).
+This is my personal LUA-based configuration for Neovim that I use on a daily basis as Python, Rust, and other languages - (not Java, for that I use IntelliJ).
-This setup is the product of continuous enhancements based in what I have found in configurations shared by other users.
+This setup is the product of continuous enhancements based on what I have found in configurations shared by other users.
-It is an ongoing project that may evolve with time as I come accross with new plugins, refine mappings or refactor configuration files.
+It is an ongoing project that may evolve with time as I come across new plugins, refine mappings, or refactor configuration files.
 Feel free to fork this repository and adapt it to your own needs.

-## How to get started ?
+## How to get started?

 0. Install latest [NeoVIM version](https://github.com/neovim/neovim/wiki/Installing-Neovim).
 1. Clone this repository into `~/.config/nvim`:
 2. Install [ripgrep](https://github.com/BurntSushi/ripgrep) into your OS.
 It is required by some [Telescope](https://github.com/nvim-telescope/telescope.nvim) plugin searching modes.
 3. Open neovim, then close it, then open it again (packer should be installed)
-4. Waka is going to ask you for your api key... if you don't use it, delete the line on `packer.lua`
+4. Waka is going to ask you for your API key... if you don't use it, delete the line on `packer.lua`
 5. Run :Mason to select the linters/lsp/dap to use

 This is my first time setting up this repo, so I never really tried the instructions above.
 If you run into any trouble, just let me know.